Public interest law: United States

-Funding of Public Interest Law
+Funding

 Most of the work done by public interest law organizations does not make money because their clients often cannot afford private counsel.
 In addition, the other activities they perform such as community outreach, organizing coalitions, talking to the press, and initiating grassroots campaigns, do not generate revenue.
 These organizations rely on federal funds, private foundation grants, donations, state funds, attorney's fees, membership dues, fundraising events, and fellowships for new lawyers.
 Federal funds and private foundation grants are the largest sources of funding for most organizations, however funding varies based on the type of organization.
 For example, economic liberalism and environmental organizations follow the membership-oriented approach of leading civil rights organizations such as the American Civil Liberties Union, whereas poverty organizations are more likely to use Legal Services Corporation (LSC) funds.
 The source of funding influence the impact and strategy pursued.

 Since the 1960s/70s the amount of government funding has decreased and the kind of work LSC-funded organizations can perform has been restricted.
 In 1996, the Omnibus Consolidated Rescissions and Appropriations Act prohibited LSC funds for programs that "engaged in redistricting, lobbying, class action suits, training for political activities, any activities directed toward reforming federal or state welfare systems, abortion or prison litigation" and recovering attorney's fees.
 These restrictions cause government funded organizations to be more vulnerable to political shifts because the government has significant control over LSC funded organizations.